aschebell/DS4002-Project2/README.md

 2. Convert the "sex", "name", and "region" variables into factor variable types
 3. Remove unnecessary columns from our current data frame -- this should include the "decades" column (which we won't need for analysis), the first column, and the "stat_abb" column
 4. Use the uncount() function in R where the "weights" argument is set equal to the "count" column to expand our data based on the count column
-   a.
-After this step each row should represent one single baby in our data set
+   - After this step each row should represent one single baby in our data set
 5. Set the seed using set.seed(4002) --> you can use a random number but make sure to stay consistent throughout the project
 6. Split our data set now into a training and a test data set with a 70/30 split